 Choosing the right Rochester divorce lawyer is the most crucial step in filing for divorce.
 The Cimino Law Firm stands out as a leader in Rochester and the surrounding areas.

 First, we understand that you are worried about the cost of divorce.
-To mitigate the cost, we offer free phone consultations.
+To mitigate the cost, we offer confidential phone consultations.
 You will speak to an experienced family law attorney during the meeting and get a better idea of how to move forward with your case.

 Our experience is also worth noting.
 While some law firms are just starting, we have worked in family law for more than 20 years.